7 Top Full-Stack Frameworks you must know in 2026!

 - Works with a wide range of databases and messaging services.

-Notable Companies Using Spring Boot are Netflix, Amazon, Google, and VMware.
+Notable Companies Using Spring Boot: Netflix, Amazon, Google, and VMware.

 - Large-scale enterprise applications.